Jorge Lorenzo: Porsche Supercup and Porsche Carrera Cup Italia

-Lorenzo was confirmed to participate in 2022 in the Porsche Supercup as a guest driver, in addition to regularly participating in the Porsche Carrera Cup Italia, driving the #8 Porsche 911 for Q8 Hi Perform.
+Lorenzo was confirmed to participate in 2022 in the Porsche Supercup as a guest driver at Imola, in addition to regularly participating in the Porsche Carrera Cup Italia, driving the #8 Porsche 911 for Q8 Hi Perform.
 Lorenzo stated he decided to participate in what was his first foray into competitive automotive racing as he "loves challenges, and this is a huge one".
+Driving the #911 Porsche "VIP" car, Lorenzo finished 30th in the Supercup race; being a guest driver he was ineligible for points.
+He finished 14th in the 2022 Porsche Carrera Cup Italia, with his top finish being an 8th at Vallelunga.